borisdev/resume/resume-short.md

 - new [CPAL LLM Chain](https://python.langchain.com/docs/use_cases/more/code_writing/cpal) - first causal LLM chain.
 [Tweet by LangChain](https://twitter.com/LangChainAI/status/1678797225013440514)
-- new algorithm to reduce LLM inference load by 80% and 10x ground truth
+- new algorithm to 10x ground truth for my client's language AI
-- new backend analytics endpoint for company's biggest feature
+- new backend analytics endpoint for my company's biggest feature
-- new observability system for two companies
+- new observability system for me teams
-- new language AI feature for one company
+- new language AI feature for my client
-- new microservice paradigm for one company
+- new microservice paradigm migration of my team
 - new geospatial human inequality metrics (PhD research)

 ## Style